20 years of research

 From governance to grand challenges

 The Hertie School’s interdisciplinary research examines real-world public policy issues.
-The school’s research community work on diverse problems, like tackling corruption, the future of labour, the regulation of hate speech, public sector reform, the dynamics of migration and the future of the European Union.
-But admist that diversity, there are three common threads that shape our research topics.
+The school’s research community works on diverse problems, including tackling corruption, the future of labour, the regulation of hate speech, public sector reform, the dynamics of migration and the future of the European Union.
+Yet amid that diversity, there are three common threads that shape our research.

-What was its essence?
-In a world of power diffusion (upwards, downwards, sideways) and more complex policy problems, the state cannot solve problems alone.
-Governments need to orchestrate policy with other government and/or societal actors in (more or less) collaborative governance arrangements.
-Understanding and shaping actors and institutions becomes critical for successful governing and a core element of our research.
+In a world of power diffusion (upwards, downwards and sideways) and ever more complex policy challenges, the state cannot solve problems alone.
+Governments need to orchestrate policy with other state and societal actors.
+Understanding actors and institutions is critical for successful governing and a core element of our research.